unytics/data-api/README.md

 **Export BigQuery table to datastore for automatic discovery by data-api**

-Just run from your BigQuery Console (no install needed):
+To export a BigQuery table (data & schema) to `your-database` datastore database of `your-project` in `default` namespace, you can run from your BigQuery Console (no install needed):

 ```
 call bigfunctions.eu.export_table_to_datastore('your-project.dataset.table', 'user_id', 'your-project/your-database/default/users');
 ```

-it will export table data and table schema in `your-database` datastore database in `default` namespace.

-> If you want perfect control, you may prefer to deploy the function in your BigQuery project.
-You can check the [doc here](https://unytics.io/bigfunctions/bigfunctions/export_table_to_datastore/) to do it.
+> If you want total control, you may prefer to deploy the function in your own BigQuery project.
+You can check the [doc here](https://unytics.io/bigfunctions/bigfunctions/export_table_to_datastore/).

 <br>